Nuclear masses and the equation of state of nuclear matter: Numerical results

 \subsection{Inhomogeneity energy and saturation parameters}

 The $w_0-F_0$ relation in Fig. \ref{fig_w0F0_K0L} (upper) represents the correlation between uniform-matter and inhomogeneity energies of isoscalar interaction.
-Interestingly, the inhomogeneity energy parameter $F_0$ has complicated sensitivities to $K_0$ and $L$ (Fig. \ref{fig_w0F0_K0L} (lower)), while the saturation energy $w_0$ is almost constant, showing only subtle sensitivities to $K_0$ and $L$ in Fig. \ref{fig_n0w0Q0_correlations}.
-Despite these dependences on $K_0$ and $L$, the $w_0-F_0$ correlation is natural because the potential contribution of the inhomogeneity energy is well represented by gradient expansion, whose coefficients are the spacial moments of the long-range part of inter-nucleon potentials \cite{Brueckner:1968zzb}.
+Interestingly, the inhomogeneity energy parameter $F_0$ has complicated sensitivities to $K_0$ and $L$ (Fig. \ref{fig_w0F0_K0L} (lower)).
+In contrast, the saturation energy $w_0$ is almost constant, showing only subtle sensitivities to $K_0$ and $L$ in Fig. \ref{fig_n0w0Q0_correlations}.
+Despite these different sensitivities to $K_0$ and $L$, the $w_0-F_0$ correlation is natural because the potential contribution of the inhomogeneity energy is well represented by gradient expansion, whose coefficients are the spacial moments of the long-range part of inter-nucleon potentials \cite{Brueckner:1968zzb}.
 In the OI model, we assume that the kinetic contribution is effectively included in the parameter $F_0$.

 In principle, the choice of different inhomogeneity energy terms can make differences in the saturation density $n_0$ and energy $w_0$ because the inhomogeneity energy affects the local pressure equilibrium in a nucleus.
-Here we discuss the sensitivity of the inhomogeneity energy using the oya1-4 models of the early study \cite{oya1993} in Table \ref{EOS_ACGI_oya93} (see Appendix \ref{notes_on_oya1993}), keeping in mind that the optimization was probably poorer than the present one. \begin{itemize} \item The oya4 model has the same inhomogeneity energy as the OI model. \item The oya1-3 models have the kinetic contribution of the inhomogeneity energy in addition to the potential contribution. \item The oya2 model also includes an extremely large isovector gradient term. \item The $K_0$ and $L$ ($-y$) values of the oya1-4 models were also optimized with the additional constraint $b_1/b_2=-0.3232$ (fm$^{-3}$). \end{itemize}
+Here we discuss the sensitivity of the inhomogeneity energy using the oya1-4 models of the early study \cite{oya1993} in Table \ref{EOS_ACGI_oya93} (see also Appendix \ref{notes_on_oya1993}), keeping in mind that the optimization was probably poorer than the present one. \begin{itemize} \item The oya4 model has the same inhomogeneity energy as the OI model. \item The oya1-3 models have the kinetic contribution of the inhomogeneity energy in addition to the potential contribution. \item The oya2 model also includes an extremely large isovector gradient term. \item The $K_0$ and $L$ ($-y$) values of the oya1-4 models were also optimized with the additional constraint $b_1/b_2=-0.3232$ (fm$^{-3}$). \end{itemize}